The Peninsular Plateau

 - Most of the rivers in this region are ephemeral.
 Example: R. Luni

-- The desert can be divided into two regions: Northern part sloping towards Sindh and the Southern part towards the Rann of Kachchh.
+- The desert can be divided into two regions: The northern part sloping towards Sindh and the Southern part towards the Rann of Kachchh.

 The Coastal Plains